JoyGope/CSE470project_Restaurant_Management_System/README.md

 # 👨‍🍳 Restaurant Management System

 ## Project Description
 DineOut is an **Android based Restaurant Management System** that aims to digitalize the process of various restaurant operations including **ordering, billing kitchen, hall and inventory management**.
+This project is made by using MVC pattern.
+In the app file you will be able to see all the java file and also MVC pattern.
 This will help to maintain a digital restaurant management system.

 ## User Classes and Characteristics